Alexandre-Gadiou/generator-octobercms-theme/README.md

 Even if OctoberCMS is user friendly for front developers, a project always start with a static HTML prototype.

-**generator-octobercms-theme** will create a new folder in your OctoberCMS theme project `src/main/html`.
+**generator-octobercms-theme** will create a new folder in your OctoberCMS theme project `prototype`.
 In this folder you design your HTML pages with layouts, components ...

 ## Getting Started

 1. Install [nodejs](https://nodejs.org/)

-2. Install G
+2. Install Gulp

 	* 	`npm install -g gulp`